How PLA Melting Point Influences 3D Printing

 Before we dive in, let’s first look at PLA in more depth.
 Also known as polylactic acid, PLA is a biodegradable thermoplastic polymer derived from renewable resources like cornstarch, sugarcane, or tapioca root.
 As a raw material, PLA has become popular in various industries due to its low environmental impact and ease of processing, including in the world of 3D printing.
 In fact, PLA is one of the most widely used polymers for 3D printing applications.

 PLA’s popularity can largely be attributed to its low cost, ease of use, and good print quality.
 It is considered one of the most beginner-friendly materials for 3D printing, as it requires relatively low printing temperatures and displays minimal warping during the printing process.
+PLA is also known for properties such as good stiffness and tensile strength, low thermal expansion (minimal shrinking as it cools), and a pleasant semi-sweet smell when printing.
 Additionally, PLA's availability in a wide range of colors adds to its appeal for both hobbyists and professionals alike.

-As a thermoplastic material, PLA starts to soften and eventually melts when exposed to high temperatures.
+As a thermoplastic material, PLA starts to soften and eventually melts when heated.
 And as the material cools, it starts to resolidify.[1]
 This means that thermoplastics like PLA can be processed and reprocessed, facilitating recycling and reuse.
 It also enables the material to be processed using methods like 3D printing and injection molding.

 A material’s melting point is a critical property in material science, as it represents the temperature at which a solid material transitions into a liquid state.